jzxr/jzxr.github.io/README.md

 ### 2.1.3 Github - plot graph

 ---
-This body content is to plot pie chart
+This function is to plot pie chart

 ---